Site Logo

 Starting with marketing 101 basics

 Miller started by putting together a strategy focusing on basic marketing 101 principles.
 The original focus was on the four P’s; positioning, pricing, product and promotion.
-Miller did the research and used her experience to define the customer’s needs so the agency could offer the right solution.
+Miller did the research and used her experience to define the customer’s needs so the agency could sell the right solution solution.

-She also embraced the internet-age three P’s of marketing; people, process, and privacy.
+Miller also embraced the internet-age three P’s of marketing; people, process and privacy.
 She continued to build the company using those three core values.
-People we offered more learning opportunities and a hybrid workplace designed for their lifestyle.
-Operations embraced a new collaborative, shorter process called agile.
-Privacy is a top-priority and highly-valued for everything client-related, especially in the world of biosciences.
+People we offered more learning opportunity and a hybrid-workplace designed for their lifestyle.
+Operations embraced a new collaborative, shorter process called Agile.
+Privacy is a top-priority and highly-valued for everything client related, especially in the world of biosciences.

-This new-age company practices what it preaches.
-It fully invests and embraces its own marketing as a top priority.
-In B2B, customers buy people, experiences, stories, and testimonials.
+Ladybugz practices what it preaches.
+The company fully invests and embraces its own marketing at top-priority.
+In B2B, customers buy people, experience, stories, and testimonials.
 Your customers have an emotional attachment to all of it.
-By speaking to specific audiences through targeted marketing, the agency attracts qualified leads and the right type of mission-minded customers to work with.

 Miller does not like setting limits.
 “There is no limit to what anyone can do as a person and how they can evolve.
 I try to create an environment where people are excited about growth and change—what it means for their personal evolution and for the agency.”